 FIG. 1: (Color Online).
-Representative composition profile (A-segment in yellow) for the 12 microdomain, ground-state cylindrical phase on the sphere.
+Representative composition profile (bright colors correspond to large A-segment fractions) for the 12 microdomain, ground-state cylindrical phase on the sphere.
+The key indicates how the coloring corresponds to A-segment fractions.
 The twelve 5-fold coordinated cylinders are located at the vertices of a regular icosahedron.
 While the other cylinder phase configurations have a very similar appearance, they have different numbers of microdomains and a different unit cell structure.